 THIS DATE IN HISTORY: Oct.
 3

 1953: The Montreal Canadiens add their next superstar when Jean Beliveau signs his first NHL contract and is issued No. 4, the number he wears throughout his Hall of Fame career.
-He wears it that night and has an assist on Maurice Richard's goal in the NHL All-Star Game.
+He wears it that night and assists on a goal by Maurice Richard in the NHL All-Star Game.

-On the same night, Patrick Roy becomes the eighth goaltender in NHL history to reach 350 NHL victories when the visiting Avalanche defeat the Calgary Flames 4-1.
+1997: Patrick Roy becomes the eighth goalie in NHL history to reach 350 career victories by making 26 saves to help the visiting Avalanche defeat the Calgary Flames 4-1.

-2009: New Jersey Devils goalie Martin Brodeur sets an NHL record with his 15th straight opening night start.
-He also becomes the second goaltender in League history (after Roy) to appear in 1,000 regular-season games.
-The Devils lose 5-2 to the visiting Philadelphia Flyers.
+2009: Martin Brodeur of the New Jersey Devils sets an NHL record with his 15th straight opening-night start.
+He also becomes the second goalie in League history (after Roy) to appear in 1,000 regular-season games.
+However, the Devils lose 5-2 to the visiting Philadelphia Flyers.`

 Video: Martin Brodeur owns many key career goalie records

 2019: Henrik Lundqvist becomes the sixth goalie in NHL history to win 450 games when the New York Rangers defeat the Winnipeg Jets 6-4 at Madison Square Garden.
 Lundqvist makes his 14th consecutive opening-night start and ties a Rangers record with 43 saves in a season-opening game, equaling the mark set by Gump Worsley against Chicago on Oct.
 7, 1955.